Jaiveer Singh

-Jaiveer Singh is an Indian politician and member of the 18th Uttar Pradesh Legislative Assembly.
+Jaiveer Singh (born 2 October 1958) is an Indian politician and member of the 18th Uttar Pradesh Legislative Assembly.
 He is affiliated with Bharatiya Janata Party and represents the Mainpuri Sadar Constituency of Uttar Pradesh.

 He was appointed the Minister of Tourism & Culture in the Government of Uttar Pradesh.

 He entered politics in 1984 & after that, he was elected as MLA from Ghiror in 2002 and appointed Uttar Pradesh State Minister (Medical & Health) in 2003.

 He completed his tenure by 2006.
 He served as Minister of State with Independent Charge for Irrigation Department in the Government of Uttar Pradesh from 2007 to 2012.
 He represents a near depressed, stressed faction of State politics.

 Early life

 Jaiveer Singh was born on 2 October 1958 in the village Karhara, district Firozabad (Erstwhile District Mainpuri).
 He belongs to Jadon clan of Kshatriya community.
 Inspired by his father's ideas of social harmony, his interest in the political field increased.
 He started working in Youth Congress in student life.
 After entering student politics, he participated in various movements as an active politician and was elected as an MLA for the first time in 2002.